liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-large-lists.md

 ## Data Migration

 List data is migrated.
-However, the larger the list the more unpredictable the migration process has proven.
+However, the larger the list the more unpredictable the migration process.
 Extremely large lists can result in an extended migration.

 > [!NOTE]
 > Any site configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.